clarkgrubb/latex-input/apl/README.md

 Input methods for entering APL symbols using ASCII notation.

-Three input methods are provided for Mac OS X and Emacs.
+Input methods are provided for Mac OS X and Emacs.

 When an input method is in effect, one types the ASCII notation and it is rendered to the APL symbol on the fly.
 Here are some examples: